Fireplace Screensaver Simulator

 - Room reflection

-- A glow cue that suggests warm light spilling around the hearth.
+- A glow cue that suggests warm light spilling from the hearth onto the surrounding scene.

 References: